 This is a very short research note inspired by a conversation with someone at the ICML 2024 mechanistic interpretability workshop.
 As such, it’s missing some context that I’d typically supply.
-I’m exploring feature manifolds more and hope to publish something more substantial in the coming months.

 I also just generally have a lot of uncertainty around how to think about this stuff!
 Please feel free to contact me with corrections.